Online Clinical Nurse Leader Programs

 A CNL may work with various patient populations and simultaneously coordinate the activities of other nurses and allied health professionals in what is known as a clinical microsystem.
 A clinical microsystem comprises small teams of healthcare professionals working together to provide front-line patient care.

 Though their titles are nearly identical, clinical nurse leaders (CNL) are distinct from clinical nurse specialists.
 A clinical nurse specialist (CNS) primarily focuses on patient care.
 A CNS’s duties typically include patient assessment and treatment, developing healthcare plans, and consulting with other healthcare team members, such as patient care managers and RNs, on proper care and related practices.
-Meanwhile, CNLs focus on how the larger healthcare institution in which patients receive care ultimately performs.
+Meanwhile, CNLs focus on how the larger healthcare institution where patients receive care ultimately performs.
 In applying a systems-level perspective, CNLs assess patient care processes and outcomes by reviewing factors such as staffing, healthcare delivery models, and external factors.
 In essence, CNLs monitor and improve the systems that deliver patient care.

-Those already working as advanced registered nurses may take an interest in becoming a CNL if they wish to apply assessment, management and leadership skills as a primary feature of their job duties.
+Those already working as advanced registered nurses may take an interest in becoming a CNL if they wish to apply assessment, management, and leadership skills as a primary feature of their job duties.
 Particular focus areas a CNL may work in include care coordination, outcomes measurement and tracking, transitions of care, interprofessional communications and team leadership, risk assessment, implementation of best practices, and quality improvement.

 To help RNs expand their careers, accredited clinical nurse leader programs offer a variety of benefits for aspiring CNLs.
 This guide provides an overview of different types of accredited CNL programs, requirements for admission, clinical supervision hours, and a sampling of accredited CNL programs.